VeritasXu/Awesome-Source-Term-Estimation/README.md

 # Awesome-Source-Term-Estimation
-A collection for the source term estimation (STE) methods
+A collection for the source term estimation (STE), or source inversion methods

 # Direct forward simulation methods